Battle of Chuvash Cape

-The Battle of Chuvash Cape (November 4, 1582) led to the victory of a Russian expedition under Yermak Timofeyevich and the fall of Khanate of Sibir and the end of Khan Kuchum's power.
-The battle took place near Qashliq (Isker).
+The Battle of Chuvash Cape (November 5 [O. S. October 26], 1582) led to the victory of a Russian expedition under Yermak Timofeyevich and the fall of Khanate of Sibir and the end of Khan Kuchum's power.
+The battle took place near Qashliq (Isker), in Siberia.

 Context

 After Kuchum seized power in Sibir, he attacked the nearby lands of Perm.
 Merchant Stroganovs, who explored Ural deposits, requested the Cossacks to punish the Siberian Tatars.
 They equipped 540 men with arms and ammunition; later, 200 men joined the expedition.

 Qashliq fortifications

 The fortifications of Qashliq before the battle were deteriorating.
 Because a siege would be fatal for the Tatars, they decided to fight at the river bank, and hide ambushing forces behind the numerous fallen trees in the area.
 Although Tatar cannons were brought into position, they did not fire during the battle.

 Battle

 The Cossacks approached the bank, firing at the Siberians; the Siberians answered with arrows.
 However, Russian fire did not inflict many casualties among the Tatars, who hid among the trees.

 The Siberians under Mametqul counter-attacked the Cossack expedition.
 The Cossacks positioned themselves in a square formation, and riflemen in the center opened fire.
 The Khanty and Mansi tribesmen who formed part of the Siberian ranks were mostly hunters; they had never participated in battles against soldiers equipped with firearms.
 Consequently, the tribesmen panicked and retreated.
 The rest of the Tatars proceeded with the offensive, but the Cossacks continued shooting, killing many Siberians.
 Mametqul was shot during the battle, and narrowly escaped capture; the Tatars evacuated him by boat.

 After Mametqul was injured, the rest of the Siberian forces panicked and dispersed.
 Kuchum fled Qashliq, but the Cossacks chose not to pursue him.
 Instead, they retreated to Atik-town for the night.